 One joy is that growing butternut squash keeps the weeds under control; here are ours competing with sweet potatoes and, unseen, a crop of bush beans.
 Those we might reap, or just leave them for their nitrogen fixation bacteria.
-Notice the vibrant green leaves; that's nitrogen for you from the beans.
+Notice the vibrant green leaves; that is nitrogen for you from the beans.

 Or, if you have a small garden that must be kept tidy grow your butternut squash on a stand or fence.

-It's late summer here, mid February and for our vitamin A we are enjoying zucchinis and gemsquash; less rich but still excellent.
+It is late summer here and, for our vitamin A we are enjoying zucchinis and gemsquash; less rich but still excellent.

-They are pollinated by insects; bees especially love the flowers for the bright yellow pollen.
+are pollinated by insects; bees especially love the flowers for the bright yellow pollen.
 Avoid

 absolutely nothing, can compete with your own fresh, raw unheated

-honey on your oats porridge in the morning; with a dollop of butter, of course.
+honey on your rolled oats porridge in the morning; with a dollop of butter, of course.
 No one enjoying these treasures regularly from the garden needs to worry about cholesterol.

-remember not to look at individual foods, but in the context of the
+Remember not to look at individual foods, but in the context of the

 whole meal.
 Beans and butternut make the perfect match for the person